Mean-Field Learning for Storage Aggregation: Acknowledgments

 where \eqref{eq:ESS_agg_cost} selects the least-cost combination of individual devices that delivers the aggregate power profile $\boldsymbol{p}$.

 However, for heterogeneous, nonconvex, and high-dimensional operational models of storage devices, computing the exact aggregate performance, i.e., $\mathcal{P}_{I}^{\mathrm{M}}$ and $C_I^{\mathrm{M}}(\boldsymbol{p})$, is generally NP-hard.
-Fortunately, as we show Proposition \ref{prop1:MFConverge} in Section~\ref{subsec:MFperformance_Existence}, when the number of storage goes to infinity, i.e., $I \rightarrow \infty$, there exists a unique pair of mean-field limits with convexity, i.e., a convex aggregate flexibility set
+Fortunately, as shown in Proposition~\ref{prop1:MFConverge} (Section~\ref{subsec:MFperformance_Existence}), as the fleet size $I \rightarrow \infty$, there exists a unique pair of convex mean-field limits: a convex aggregate flexibility set

 and a convex cost function